colbystout/Heart-Failure-Analysis/README.md

 # Heart-Failure-Analysis
-## An Analysis of Heart Failure Cases
+## An Analysis of Heart Failure Causes and Trends

 In progress.